armandino/TxtStyle/README.md

     sudo python2 setup.py install

-(An alternative is to simply put the `txts` script on the `PATH`)
+(Alternatively, simply put the `txts` script on the `PATH`)

 ## Define your own styles

-`TxtStyle` works by styling lines of text using regular expressions.
-Styles are defined in the conf file under user's home directory:
+`TxtStyle` reads styles from a conf file under user's home directory:

     ~/.txts.conf

 There are some example styles defined out of the box.
 To define your own, add styles to the conf and reference them by name.

-For example, add "mystyle"
+For example, add "mystyle":

     [Style="mystyle"]
+    blue: index(0-6)
-    red: "foo"
+    red: regex("foo")
-    green bold: "bar"
+    green bold: regex("bar")
-    grey on-yellow: "baz"
+    grey on-yellow: regex("baz")

-and then apply the style using the `txts -n` (or `txts --name`) option:
+`TxtStyle` works by styling lines of text using regular expressions and/or string indexes.
+So `index(0-6)` highlights a substring of a line and `regex("pattern")` highlights text matching the pattern.

+Save the conf file with "mystyle" and run `txts` with the `-n` (or `--name`) option:

-    echo "My foo, bar, and baz." | txts -n mystyle
+    echo "Styling foo, bar, and baz." | txts -n mystyle

 `TxtStyle` configuration supports a small set of **named** color keys (such as `red`, `blue`, `yellow`) and an extended set of **numeric** keys